-A seven hour training was conducted for MST volunteers on June 15, 2012 by Sunni Heikes-Knapton, William Robertson, Katie Makarowski, and Jonathan Drygas in Ennis, Montana.
-The classroom portion covered watershed and water quality basics and limited results from 2011 sampling.
-During the field portion of the training, volunteers learned proper use of Oakton handheld EC and pH meters and the YSI meter, measurement of discharge using the Marsh-MirBirney Flowmeter, completion of pebble counts to screen for fine sediment, collection of rocks to photograph for nuisance algae assessment, collection of water quality samples for submission to a lab, completion of field visit sheets, and measurement of turbidity using secchi tubes.
+A full day training is planned for June 13, 2013.
+The classroom portion will cover watershed and water quality basics and limited results from previous sampling.
+During the field portion of the training, volunteers will learn proper use of Oakton handheld EC and pH meters and the YSI meter, measurement of discharge using the Marsh-McBirney Flometer, completion of pebble counts to screen for fine sediment, collection of rocks to photograph for nuisance algae assessment, photo documentation, collection of water quality samples for submission to a lab, completion of field visit sheets, and measurement of turbidity using secchi tubes.